-• An annual CBC re-check is required until students officially graduate and are fully done with the program.

-- Students who have previously resided or currently reside in NY will need to pay for an additional New York Statewide Criminal History Record Search as not all NY counties are reflected in a standard criminal background check.

-- Clinical sites may require a clean report of a CBC within three to twelve months of the clinical placement rotation.
-Repeated or additional background checks prior to the start of a clinical placement may be required.
-Some sites will mandate additional requirements including but not limited to:

-- Drug screening

-- Colorblindness testing

-- Finger printing

-- Facility-mandated and administered CBC
+- All applicants to a SHU DHCON online program must have ordered & received a cleared criminal background check (CBC) report as part of the initial application process. - An annual CBC re-check is required until students have completed all requirements of their program and have graduated. - Students that have or do currently reside in NY will need to pay for an additional New York Statewide Criminal History Record Search as not all NY counties are reflected in a standard criminal background check. - Project implementation sites may require a clean report of a CBC within three to twelve months of the project implementation.
+Therefore, repeated, or additional background checks prior to the start of project implementation may be required.
+Some sites will mandate additional requirements including but not limited to: - Drug screening - Colorblindness testing - Finger printing - Facility-mandated & administered CBC

-- The CBC will be completed at the student's expense and the University and program will have no obligation to refund tuition or otherwise accommodate students in the event a CBC renders the student ineligible for clinical placement.